Power-Maverick/PowerPlatform-VSCode-ExtensionPack/README.md

 ## ✨ Contributing

+Please submit issues with the extensions against the extension itself.

-Got a suggestion for the Power Platform Extension Pack?
-Submit a PR with an updated `package.json` and `README.md` and we'll take a look!
+To get a new package included in this extension pack, feel free to submit a PR with an updated `package.json` and `README.md`.